yazanabdulhafez/data-structures-and-algorithms/graph/graph.md

 Clone the repo from GitHub and open the project folder inside your IDE then open file.then build it ,you can run the library by ./gradlew run,and run the test by ./gradlew test.

+## Depth First

+### Challenge(38)

+Write the following method for the Graph class:

+* Name: Depth first
+* Arguments: Node (Starting point of search)
+* Return: A collection of nodes in their pre-order depth-first traversal order
+* Program output: Display the collection

 ## Whiteboard (38)

 ![depthFirst](/graph/img/CC38.png)